Animal-assisted speech therapy education & resources

 Helping SLPs safely & effectively partner with a speech therapy dog to reach client goals.

-May your days be filled with puppy wiggles and children’s giggles.
+May your days be filled with puppy wiggles & children’s giggles.

 Ever wondered how you can bring the joy of animal-assisted therapy to your workplace?